-Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2016 reporting period and have not been early adopted by the Scheme.
+Certain new accounting standards and interpretations have been published that are not mandatory for 30 June 2017 reporting period and have not been early adopted by the Scheme.
 The directors' assessment of the impact of these new standards (to the extent relevant to the Scheme) and interpretations is set out below:

-(i) AASB 9 Financial Instruments (and applicable amendments) (effective from 1 January 2018)
+(i) AASB 9 Financial Instruments (and applicable amendments) (effective 1 January 2018)

 AASB 9 Financial Instruments addresses the classification, measurement, recognition and derecognition of financial assets and financial liabilities.
 It has now also introduced revised rules for hedge accounting and impairment.
 The Standard is not applicable until 1 January 2018 but is available for early adoption.
-The Scheme does not expect this to have a significant impact on the recognition and measurement of the Scheme's financial instruments as they are carried at fair value through profit or loss.
-The derecognition rules have not been changed from the previous requirements, and the Scheme does not apply hedge accounting.
-AASB 9 introduces a new impairment model.
+The standard introduces an expected-loss impairment model that requires entities to account for credit losses on a more timely basis starting from the financial instruments are first recognised.
+Based on the initial assessment, the new impairment model based on expected credit loss will have a potential impact to the Scheme.
 The Scheme does not intend to early adopt AASB 9.
-The Scheme will apply AASB 9 in its financial statements for the reporting period commencing from 1 July 2018.
-The Scheme does not expect a material impact from the application of this standard.
+The Scheme will apply AASB 9 in its financial statements for the year commencing 1 July 2018.
+The Scheme is determining the amount of potential impact and will finalised its assessment over the next twelve months.

-(ii) AASB 15 Revenue from Contracts with Customers (effective from 1 January 2018)
+(ii) AASB 15 Revenue from Contracts with Customers (effective 1 January 2018)

 AASB 15 sets out the requirements for recognising revenue that apply to all contracts with customers, except for contracts that are within the scope of the accounting standards for leases, insurance contracts and financial instruments.
 AASB 15 outlines a single, principles based five-step model for entities to use in accounting for revenue arising from contracts with customers.
 The core principle is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Revenue is recognised only when the control of a good or service transfers to a customer.
-The standard requires enhanced disclosures about revenue and provides guidance for transactions that were not previously addressed comprehensively.
-AASB 15 applies to an annual reporting period beginning on or after 1 January 2018 with early adoption permitted.
-At this stage, the Scheme is determining the effect on the financial statements and will finalise its assessments of the effect over the next twelve months.
+This notion of control replaces the existing notion of risks and rewards.
+The Scheme's main source of income includes interest and mortgage-related fees.
+All of these are outside the scope of the Revenue standard.
+Consequently, the Scheme does not expect AASB 15 to have a significant impact on the Scheme's financial statements.
+The Scheme does not intend to early adopt AASB 15.
+The Scheme will apply AASB 15 in its financial statements for the year commencing 1 July 2018.